Mammillaria spinosissima Lem.

-Mammillaria spinosissima is a cactus with cylindrical, dark blue-green stem, up to 12 inches (30 cm) tall and up to 4 inches (10 cm) in diameter, almost hidden under a dense covering of spines.
+Mammillaria spinosissima is a cactus with a cylindrical, dark blue-green stem almost hidden under a dense covering of spines.
+The stem grows up to 12 inches (30 cm) tall and up to 4 inches (10 cm) in diameter.
 Flowers are freely produced in spring and form a ring around the upper part of the plant.
 They are purplish or deep-pink, up to 0.8 inches (2 cm) long and up to 0.6 inches (1.5 cm) in diameter.

 How to Grow and Care